 With three simple ingredients, the flavors and texture of this sandwich spread is incredible.

-Once the sandwich spread is mashed, cover and place in the refrigerator until it's time to make the veg wraps.
+Once the sandwich spread is mashed, cover and place in the refrigerator until it's time to make the veg wrap recipe.

-Even though veg wrap sandwiches can be raw or cooked, I chose to grill my vegetables in a grill basket before making my wrap sandwich.
+Even though veg wrap sandwiches can be raw or cooked, I grilled my vegetables in a grill basket before making my wrap sandwich.
 Another suggestion, however, is to roast them in the oven.

 Choose the vegetables you love.
 For example, I chose these vegetables for my veg wrap: